8 July 2023, 9:00 AM - 1:00 PM

 grateful for it.

-If you did not receive the MOE email, please drop us an email via [email protected], and we'll forward all the information you need.
-Should you have any technical queries regarding the registration procedure, or any other aspect of SPhL, feel free to ask too.
+If you did not receive the MOE email, please drop us an email via contact@sgphysicsleague.org , and we will forward all the information you need.

 Having trouble finding teammates?
 Or unclear